lnfernux/lnfernux.github.io/_posts/2022-11-08-AzureLighthouse-MSSPAccess.md

 #### Customer separation

 This works both as a single concept, or in conjuction with the above.
 Basically you'll create one analyst- and one engineering-group per customer, which will give access to more privileged roles.
-You could add highly privileged roles (like `contributor`) to the eligible authorizations in the Lighthouse-config for even more depth here:
+You could add highly privileged roles (like `Contributor`) to the eligible authorizations in the Lighthouse-config for even more depth here:

 ```mermaid
 graph LR